 The City of Toronto has coordinated several infrastructure upgrades on streets in the area north of Lakeshore Boulevard West, between Islington Avenue and Royal York Road.
 These include road reconstruction, road resurfacing, watermain replacement, missing sidewalk installation and road safety improvements.
-Some of the planned work is underway, and Construction Notices with details about construction have been mailed to area residents and businesses.
+This work is now complete, and Construction Notices with details about construction have been mailed to area residents and businesses.

-A Virtual Public Information Event will take place on September 23, 2021, to share information about the planned sidewalk and provide an opportunity for residents to ask questions.
+A Virtual Public Information Event took place on September 23, 2021, which offered an opportunity for residents to ask questions about the planned sidewalks on Dwight Avenue.
 View full event details by clicking on the Public Information Event tab.

 Item: Missing Link Sidewalk Program – Dwight Avenue Sidewalk Installation